Our Homes: NPH Dominican Republic

 January 6, 2003

-Outside of San Pedro de Macorís, about 40 miles east of Santo Domingo, the nation’s capital and largest city
+Casa Santa Ana is outside of San Pedro de Macorís, about 40 miles east of Santo Domingo

 Did you know?

-- Casa Santa Ana has small family-style homes, each with its own kitchen and garden.
+- The property is on nearly 50 acres and has small family-style homes, each with its own kitchen and garden.

 - The baseball field was built and improved by Lindos Sueños, a community outreach program of the Boston Red Sox.